 Our Student Life program uses a strength-based approach to facilitate change.
-Through the use of positive reinforcement, defining consistent and clear boundaries, and implementing therapeutic interventions for appropriate and inappropriate behavior, your child will learn to identify personal values that they want to exemplify and will come to take responsibility for their own life’s journey.
+Through the use of positive reinforcement, defining consistent and clear boundaries, and implementing therapeutic interventions for appropriate and inappropriate behavior, your child will learn to identify personal values they want to exemplify and will come to take responsibility for their life’s journey.

 Our Student Life curriculum works on supporting your child in: